BBC Radio 2: Current position

 Radio 2 does not broadcast complete works of classical music or offer in-depth discussion or drama, although some book readings, comedy and arts coverage remains on the station.
 Jeremy Vine's weekday lunchtime show covers current and consumer affairs in an informal manner, a style pioneered by Jimmy Young.
 Until the launch of Radio 5 in August 1990, Radio 2's medium wave frequencies carried the majority of BBC Radio's sports coverage.

 Like all domestic BBC radio stations, Radio 2 is funded by the television licence fee and does not carry advertising.

 The Greenwich Time Signal (also known as "the pips"), which is normally broadcast on Radio 4 and the World Service, is broadcast at 07:00, 08:00 and 17:00 on weekdays, 07:00 and 08:00 on Saturdays, and 07:00, 08:00 and 09:00 on Sundays.

 Radio 2 moved its studios from Broadcasting House to the adjacent Western House (renamed Wogan House in 2016) in 2006.
 Although the majority of programming comes from London, some shows are broadcast from other cities around the UK, including Birmingham and Manchester.
 For many years, the network's overnight presenters, such as Janice Long and Alex Lester, were based in Birmingham, but made the move to London in April 2008.
 Since May 2018, the weekday overnight show, now presented by OJ Borg has been broadcast from Salford.

 In November 2022, the BBC confirmed plans for Radio 2 and 6 Music to move out of Wogan House, and move back into studios at the nearby BBC Broadcasting House in London.
 On 18 February 2024, "The Paul Gambaccini Collection" was the final Radio 2 show, and radio show altogether, to be broadcast from Wogan House after 18 years.

 Radio 2 broadcasts news bulletins from a studio in Broadcasting House.
-All bulletins are broadcast 24 hours a day, except Saturday nights at 11pm and some special events.
+Bulletins are broadcast 24 hours a day, except Saturday nights at 9pm and during some special events.
 The station's newsreaders also provide bulletins for 6 Music.
 Since April 2025, Radio 2 has been simulcasting overnight news bulletins from the World Service via Radio 4.